Metallicity Gradients in Modern Cosmological Simulations I: Tension Between Smooth Stellar Feedback Models and

 \item In more detail, we find that different stellar mass bins have different metallicity gradient evolution (Section~\ref{subsection:evolution_by_mass} and Figure~\ref{fig:evolution}).
 We find that galaxy stellar masses of $10^{8.0}M_\odot\,-\,10^{9.0}M_\odot$ have virtually no redshift evolution out to $z=8$ (although gradients are slightly more negative around cosmic noon).
 On the other hand, galaxies with stellar masses of $10^{10.0}M_\odot-10^{11.0}M_\odot$ have the strongest redshift evolution.
 Meanwhile, galaxies of lower intermediate ($10^{9.0}M_\odot\,-\,10^{10.0}M_\odot$) and very high masses ($10^{11.0}M_\odot\,-\,~10^{12.0}M_\odot$) have a moderate amount of redshift evolution.

 \item We find that much of the mass-dependent redshift evolution of the gradients disappears when normalized by galaxy size (Figure~\ref{fig:normalized_by_size}).
-This likely indicates that the smooth stellar feedback implemented in each of these simulations allows for sustained inside-out growth.
-In this scenario, galaxies build-up their metallicity gradient quickly in the early Universe.
-Gradients in these simulations then persist relatively uninterrupted owing to the relatively smooth feedback produced by the equation of state ISM.
+In this scenario, galaxies build-up their metallicity gradient quickly in the early Universe, which then persist relatively uninterrupted owing to the relatively smooth feedback produced by the equation of state ISM.
 The metallicity gradient only evolves to flatter ${\rm dex/kpc}$ values at lower redshift as the galaxies grow in physical size.

 \item Finally, we compare the simulation results to those of observations (Section~\ref{subsec:comparison_with_obs}).
 We find that our results are in contrast with observations at low-to-intermediate redshifts ($1<z<4$) which exhibit a larger fraction of positive and flat gradients (see Section~\ref{subsubsec:3<z<4}).
 Comparing with higher redshift ($z>6$) JWST and ALMA observations, however, the tension is more subtle: observed gradients at $z>6$ are only slightly flatter than the simulations (see Section~\ref{subsubsec:z>6})..
 These comparisons suggest that metals may be under-mixed in many widely-used ISM subgrid models. \end{itemize}